Inventory of the Rufus Reid Papers, 1772-1911

 Rufus Reid's plantation was one of the largest and most diversified in Iredell County.
 In 1850, Reid owned 84 slaves, making him the second largest slaveholder in the county.
 Reid's slaves worked hundreds of acres of land and grew substantial crops of corn, wheat, and cotton.

 Rufus Reid married three times.
 He and his first wife, Nancy Latta Reid of Mecklenburg County, N.C., had three daughters: Mary Jane, Sallie, and Nannie.
 After Nancy's death, Reid married Betsy Latta Davidson, sister of his first wife and widow of Benjamin Davidson.
 He and Betsy Latta Davidson Reid had one daughter, Betty.
-After Betsy's death, Reid married Isabella Torrence Smith, widow of Franklin C. Smith.
+After Betsy's death, Reid married Isabella Torrance Smith, widow of Franklin C. Smith.
 He and Isabella had six children: Emma Catherine, James Rufus, Addie Isabella, John Hugh, Lucy Andrews, and Franklin Samuel.
 His oldest son, James Rufus, died in 1861 while serving in the Confederate Army in Virginia.

 Rufus Reid died in 1854 and is buried near Mount Mourne.
 His estate was administered by George F. Davidson.